 Trooper Selection Process Description

 The Pre-Employment testing portion of the Trooper Selection Process is comprised of several phases, including a written examination, a physical fitness for duty assessment, polygraph examination, background investigation, oral interview board, medical examination, drug screening, and a psychological examination and interview.
-You are expected to successfully complete each phase of the selection process to be considered for employment.
+You are expected to complete each phase of the selection process to be considered for employment.

 After each testing phase, you will receive written notification of your status.
 Due to this, it is imperative the Human Resources Division has a current mailing address and telephone number on file for you.
 You are responsible for immediately notifying Human Resources of any address or telephone number change.
 All individuals are notified of their status and informed of the application procedures for future testing periods.